Islam in the Maldives

-Islam is the state religion of Maldives.
-The 2008 Constitution "Fehi Ganoon" states the significance of the Islamic law in the country.
-The constitution requires that citizenship status be based on adherence to the state religion, which currently makes the country's citizens 100% Muslim.
+Islam is the state religion of the Maldives.
+The 2008 Constitution or "Fehi Gānoon" declares the significance of Islamic law in the country.
+The constitution requires that citizenship status be based on adherence to the state religion, which legally makes the country's citizens 100% Muslim.

 History

+Islamic influence in the Maldives may date as far back as the 10th century, with mentions of the region by Arabic accounts dating to around the 9th and 10th centuries.
+Some Maldivians were already Muslim before the conversion of the king around 1153.
 The importance of the Arabs as traders in the Indian Ocean by the 12th century may partly explain why the last Buddhist king of Maldives Dhovemi converted to Islam in the year 1153 (or 1193, for certain copper plate grants give a later date).
 The king thereupon adopted the Muslim title and name (in Arabic) of Sultan (besides the old Dhivehi title of Maha Radun or Ras Kilege or Rasgefānu) Muhammad al-Adil, initiating a series of six Islamic dynasties consisting of eighty-four sultans and sultanas that lasted until 1932 when the sultanate became elective.
 The formal title of the Sultan up to 1965 was, Sultan of Land and Sea, Lord of the twelve-thousand islands and Sultan of the Maldives which came with the style Highness.
 The person traditionally deemed responsible for this conversion was a Sunni Muslim visitor named Abu al-Barakat Yusuf al-Barbari.
 His venerated tomb now stands on the grounds of Medhu Ziyaaraiy, opposite the Hukuru Mosque in the capital Malé.
 Built in 1656, this is the oldest mosque in Maldives.

+Scholars believe that the Islamization of the Maldives was a gradual process that likely took centuries, beginning before the official conversion of king Dhovemi and ending significantly after his conversion.